 Click on the picture above to watch Attorney Steve discuss federal copyright damages.
 Click on the Red “V” to subscribe to our litigation channel for FREE legal updates!
+Over 46,000 friends of the channel!!

 Introduction

-This blog discusses what “remedies” a Plaintiff might seek against your company or against officers and directors of a company if there is a copyright lawsuit filed alleging infringement of a book, photo, art work, software, film, video, podcast, or other types of creative intellectual property.
+This blog discusses what “remedies” a plaintiff might seek against your company or against officers and directors of a company if there is a copyright lawsuit filed alleging infringement of a book, photo, art work, software, film, video, podcast, or other types of creative intellectual property.

 17 U.S.C.
 504 explained